abhinavreddy910/RL_project/README.md

 # Pac-Man using Reinforcement Learning
-A RL agent capable of playing Pac-Man
+An RL agent capable of playing Pac-Man

 The Deep Q Network proposed in [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602) has been implemented